Edzorcc/Flappy_Bird_G/README.md

 # Flappy_Bird_G
-A Funnyy Game with Js and Html.
+A Funny Game with Js and Html.